Meglet/CSCI3155Paper/Draft.md

 You can find evidence of our collaboration (for both the paper and the presentation) at https://github.com/Meglet/CSCI3155Paper

+>>MG: I moved the Pro section to after the Con section, as in the presentation.
+We can move it back if you like!

 The New Sugar In Your JavaScript
 =================================
 Group Members: Nicandro Flores, Megan Greening, and Brian McWilliams.